• Sites’ Purpose

 The world still gets four-fifths of its energy from fossil fuels, because renewable sources rarely provide good alternatives.
 Half the world’s population entirely depends on food grown with synthetic fertilizer produced almost entirely by natural gas.
 If we rapidly ceased using fossil fuels, four billion people would suddenly be without food.
 Read More

-Filed Under: (A) Culture and Ideology, (A) Education, (A) Energy and Environmental Policy, (A) Science, Technology and Innovation, Articles
+Filed Under: (A) Culture and Ideology, (A) Education, (A) Energy and Environmental Policy, (A) National Defense and Foreign Policy, (A) Politics, Political Parties, Election Regulations, (A) Science, Technology and Innovation, Articles, China and the Far East

-Be Afraid of Nuclear War, Not Climate Change a
+Be Afraid of Nuclear War, Not Climate Change A

 By Bjorn Lomborg - March 29, 2022